xaviguasch/codewars-katas-collection/02-fundamentals--7-kyu/notes.md

 n090 - **Filter the number** Deceptively tricky, there's one last step that's hard.
-Do it again! n091 - **Alphabet war** Check clever alternative solution. n093 - **Reverse a Number** Check much more elegant alternative solutions (ORIGINAL WAS A MESS!)
+Do it again! n091 - **Alphabet war** Check clever alternative solution. n093 - **Reverse a Number** Check much more elegant alternative solutions (ORIGINAL WAS A MESS!) n095 - **Padded Numbers** Check alternative solution that doesn't use THAT particular method